Now that we are leaving the Paris Agreement what can Mainers do to help combat climate change

 But I am not great with anger, it lasts a short while and then just turns right into sadness.

 After the sobbing stopped I felt a little better and decided to accept this news.
 Instead of lamenting on all the problems with it, the looming disasters, and irreversible damage, I chose to take some action.
-Sometimes finding a bunch of small solutions is better for you than focusing on the giant problem that is out of your hands.
-When I feel powerless I have been trying to get empowered these days.
+Sometimes finding a bunch of small solutions that are within reach is better for you than focusing on the giant problem that is out of your hands.
+When I feel powerless I have been trying to get empowered these days in tangible ways.

 So what is a Mainer, a farm kid, a feminist, and 8th-grade science fair winner to do?
 Turns out there is still some hope my friends.
 Here are three easy things you can do right now:

 - Support your local farmers by buying local food and other goods.
 You can do this by buying straight from the farmer OR you can ask your grocery store for these products.
 (They will listen!)
 Buying stuff from closer to home helps keep carbon emissions down.
 Think about it, tomatoes being trucked in from Florida are going to need a lot more gasoline than one being trucked in from a Maine farm.
 Also, any grandma will tell you there ain’t nothing as tasty as something that is freshly picked.
 The longer it’s been since your sweet corn has been picked the more flavor it loses.
-If you are buying from a farmer in your region odds are you will be getting VIP pass to flavor town.
+If you are buying from a farmer in your region odds are you will be getting a VIP pass to flavor town.

-- Sign up for the Maine Green Power It is something every Mainer with an electricity bill can do.
+- Sign up for the Maine Green Power program.
+It is something every Mainer with an electricity bill can do.
 How the program works is that you can keep whoever you are already purchasing electricity from and every month you pay an extra flat fee (about as much as a Netflix subscription costs) on top of whatever you are already paying.
 Maine Green Power then uses the revenue to pay Maine generators for their RECs AKA renewable energy certificates.
 (Here is a video that breaks down what exactly RECs are and why they are important) Basically, every Mainer that enrolls in the program tells their power company “I want to buy renewable energy Get me away from fossil fuels!”
 And through the magic that is voting with your dollars, the power companies have to use more renewable energy, therefore, displacing our use of non-renewables.
 If every Mainer joined this program our entire section of the grid would be run off renewable energy!

 - Donate to the Natural Resource Council of Maine.
 This is a non-profit organization that in my opinion protects the heart of Maine.
 This is their mission statement: